AnastasiiaNovikova/CronExpressionParser/README.md

 pip install -r requirements.txt
 ```

-In order to run isort use the command:
+In order to run isort use the following command:

 ```
-isort isort mypythonfile.py mypythonfile2.py
+isort mypythonfile.py mypythonfile2.py
 ```

-In order to run black use the command:
+In order to run black use the following command:

 ```
 black {source_file_or_directory}
 ```

-Where cron_expression_parser.py is an example of the name of the file
+Where cron_expression_parser.py is the example of the name of the file

 ### Running the code